-Why become a Certified Special Population Specialist in 2020 and beyond?
+Why become a Certified Special Population Specialist?

 Nearly half of Americans have tried one or more digital health products.
 We have smartwatches and apps galore designed to optimize and track our health and well-being.
 It’s no surprise with the rise of boutique gyms, corporate health initiatives, and even mainstream popularity of obstacle course racing.
 This is not a fad – personalized health is here to stay.